whisplnspace/SydScrap/README.md

 2. Each event shows title, location, date/time, and description.
 3. Clicking **Get Tickets** prompts the user to enter their email and consent.
 4. Upon submission, the email is stored and user is redirected to the original event page.

-> *Tip:* You can enhance the scraper module to pull live data dynamically.

 ---